Executive Summaries Jul 22, 2020

 - the portion of the total amount of gross rent normally payable for the Covered Period (the total amount normally payable for the said period, the “Targeted Rent”) by the small business tenant covered by this application (the “Tenant”), be limited to 25% of the Targeted Rent, thereby allowing the Tenant, as Ottawa hopes, to maintain its operations and retain its workforce; and

-- the Landlord is assured of receiving at least 50% of the Targeted Rent (up to 62.5% in the province of Quebec, due to the new bonus offered by the Government of Quebec), which according to the assumptions of the federal government will allow the Landlord to pay for the operating expenses of the building.
+- the Landlord is assured of receiving at least 50% of the Targeted Rent (up to 62.5% in the province of Quebec for April, May and June 2020, due to the new bonus offered by the Government of Quebec which has not yet confirmed the extension for July).
+According to the assumptions of the federal government, it would allow the Landlord to pay for the operating expenses of the building.

 What Are the Main Conditions for Applying and Receiving Assistance?